-Master of Social Work (MSW) Degree
+Wheelock Master of Social Work Degree in Worcester, MA

 If you work for a social service agency, a community health or education setting, an advocacy organization, or are a career-changer committed to effecting change in the social conditions and well-being of diverse groups of individuals, children, and families, this social work program can help you achieve your professional goals.

 Wheelock's approach is family-centered, community-based and grounded in partnerships with community providers.
 You will be prepared to practice advanced, justice-based social work with individuals, families, groups, organizations, and communities through direct practice, policy, and research.